 Johanna Rothman, known as the “Pragmatic Manager,” provides frank advice for your tough problems.
 She helps leaders and teams see problems and resolve risks and manage their product development.

-She is working on books about geographically distributed agile teams and agile product ownership.
+She is working on books about management and agile product ownership.
 Find more of Johanna's articles and her blogs at www.jrothman.com and at www.createadaptablelife.com

 Nathaniel T. Schutta is a software architect focused on cloud computing and building usable applications.
 A proponent of polyglot programming, Nate has written multiple books, appeared in various videos and speaks regularly at conferences worldwide, No Fluff Just Stuff symposia, meetups, universities, and user groups.
 In addition to his day job, Nate is an adjunct professor at the University of Minnesota where he teaches students to embrace dynamic languages.
 In an effort to rid the world of bad presentations, Nate coauthored the book Presentation Patterns with Neal Ford and Matthew McCullough.